 The project links student-level CPS administrative data with post-secondary education data from the National Student Clearinghouse and employment and earnings data.
 This allows us to describe the students and their participation in CTE, analyze how CTE students are different from students taking traditional curriculum, and assess how CTE impacts students’ educational and employment outcomes.
 Early findings suggest that CTE engagement can promote positive educational outcomes for youth.
 This includes higher rates of attendance, graduation and post-secondary enrollment when compared with a similar cohort of students not engaged in CTE.

 This study is a joint effort of the University of Chicago and Chapin Hall funded by the Hymen Milgrom Supporting Organization (HMSO) through a Successful Pathways from School to Work research initiative grant.
-The project is led by a strong team of experts in educational outcomes and workforce development research including Dr. Dan Black (University of Chicago Harris School of Public Policy), Dr. Robert Goerge (Chapin Hall), and Dr. Beth Weigensberg (Mathematica Policy Research).
+The project is led by a strong team of experts in educational outcomes and workforce development research including Dr. Dan Black of the University of Chicago Harris School of Public Policy, Dr. Robert Goerge of Chapin Hall, and Dr. Beth Weigensberg of Mathematica Policy Research.

 For more information about this work, contact Shannon Guiltinan.